 Thinking Beyond Borders offers gap year programs that combine cultural immersion with education.
 Gap year programs are all different; they may involve travel, volunteering, internships, cultural immersion, or some combination.
 Certain programs may only travel to Asia while others focus on South America.
 Choosing a program is generally more expensive than volunteering for a nonprofit, finding an internship or job, or traveling on a budget.
 However, organized programs may offer experiences that you would have an otherwise hard time finding.

 - Applying for gap year programs: The application deadlines vary by program and program length.
-For instance, Thinking Beyond Borders offers an Asia Gap Semester, meaning there are two deadlines, one for the fall (July 31) and one for the spring (January 15).
+For instance, Thinking Beyond Borders offers a Latin America Gap Semester, meaning there are two deadlines, one for the fall (July 31) and one for the spring (January 15).
 Oyster Worldwide links students with international volunteer and work opportunities throughout the year.
 Their search allows prospective participants to input their ideal project type, destination, the length of travel, and when they would like to start, and returns possible opportunities.
 If you have missed the deadline for a yearlong program, there are many shorter programs for which you can still apply.
 Consider working on another project (work, volunteering) closer to home until you can leave.
 However, if you are even thinking about a gap year, starting your search as early as possible (way before high school graduation) will guarantee you a range of choices.

 You can volunteer either abroad or domestically, for a large nonprofit or a small, local one.
 There are drawbacks to volunteering abroad, however, as highlighted in the Huffington Post: Often people who volunteer abroad are doing it more for the experience than to make long-lasting progress in an underprivileged country.
 To make matters worse, young people often don’t have the necessary experience and skills to make a significant change abroad.
 This short-term volunteering abroad is being dubbed “voluntourism.”